PR0CK0/bert_benchmarking/FINISH_UPGRADE.md

 You'll notice a pause after each model loads (5-30 seconds). **This is normal!**

-PyTorch 2.6+ compiles models for optimization on first use.
+PyTorch 2.5+ and later compile models for optimization on first use.
 This happens during the warmup phase, so your actual benchmark measurements are unaffected.

 Example:
 ```